 Dental plaque that is left untouched for longer periods of time may transform into a hardened substance, known as tartar.
 Tartar is a hardened form of plaque and I can be very difficult to remove.
 If your teeth are covered in tartar, you will probably need to visit your dentist to have it removed.

-Removing dental plaque can be fairly easy—especially if you keep up with it.
+Removing dental plaque can be fairly easy-especially if you keep up with it.
 The best way to remove dental plaque is to practice preventative dentistry techniques.
-This means brushing, flossing, and keeping up with you dental visits.
+This means brushing, flossing, and keeping up with your dental visits.

 Brushing can help to remove 65% of plaque from the surface areas of your teeth.
 However; there are spaces in your mouth that the toothbrush cannot access-this is where flossing comes in!